Hellraiser III: Hell on Earth: Soundtrack

 Armored Saint, who contributed to the song "Hanging Judge", make a brief appearance in the film.
-The single "Hellraiser", which Motörhead's Lemmy Kilmister had helped write, was originally recorded by Ozzy Osbourne on No More Tears.
+The single "Hellraiser", which Motörhead's Lemmy Kilmister had helped write, was originally recorded by Ozzy Osbourne on No More Tears (1991).

 Release

 Hellraiser III required several cuts before the Motion Picture Association of America was willing to grant it an "R" rating.
 Barker ascribed their increased scrutiny to his outspokenness on social issues and the growing popularity of the Hellraiser films, which he said they initially saw as too obscure to care about.
 It premiered at the Dylan Dog Horror Fest in May 1992.
 Miramax released the film theatrically in the United States on September 11 the same year.
 It was the first Dimension film to be distributed by Miramax.
 The film debuted in third place, grossing $3.2 million, which the Los Angeles Times characterized as "tepid business".
-The film grossed $12.5 million in 898 theaters across the United States and Canada, making it second-highest-grossing film in the Hellraiser series.
-It was released on home video in May 1993 via Paramount Pictures and debuted the next month on Billboard' video rental charts at #19.
-An R-rated version of the film was released on DVD in the US on August 8, 2006.
-It includes a documentary short about Barker's inspiration from 1992.
+The film grossed $12.5 million in 898 theaters across the United States and Canada, making it the second-highest-grossing film in the Hellraiser series.
+It was released on home video in May 1993 via Paramount Pictures and debuted the next month on Billboard' video rental charts at #19, with the Los Angeles Times describing this as "very good business".
+An R-rated version of the film was released on DVD in the US on August 8, 2006; it includes a documentary short about Barker's inspiration from 1992.